Birmingham, Alabama Office

 GSW Legislative Goals

-Networking: We propose to continue working with The Military Coalition (TMC) and National Military and Veterans Alliance (NMVA) as well as representatives of the Department of Defense and the Department of Veterans Affairs.
+Networking: We are fortunate to continue working with The Military Coalition (TMC) and Military Officers Association of America (MOAA) as well as representatives of the Department of Defense and the Department of Veterans Affairs.
 Congressional representatives, their staff and the committee staff continue to be important in our efforts.
-These relationships enable us to better represent Gold Star Wives of America in efforts to serve our membership effectively.
+These relationships enable us to better represent Gold Star Wives of America, Inc. in efforts to serve our membership effectively.